FOREX-Dollar slips from 1-week high, all eyes on Fed

 * U.S. rate hike expected, tightening path in focus

-* Dollar index off Tuesday’s near 1-week high (New throughout after start of European trade)
+* Dollar index off Tuesday’s near 1-week high (Updates prices, adds comments)

-“Markets are going into the announcement expecting a rate hike but, on the surface at least, relatively relaxed that it is priced in,” said Kit Juckes, a strategist with France’s Societe Generale in London.

-“If 10-year treasury yields stay close to today’s levels, I don’t see much of a move in the euro or yen.
-But I do think that in the long run there is enough momentum in the US economy for yields to edge higher and that will drag the Euro lower.”
+“If ever there was going to be a day of twiddling thumbs ahead of key event risk, surely today is the day,” said Ray Attrill, global co-head of FX strategy at National Australia Bank.

-Early in London trade, the dollar was less than 0.1 percent lower versus a basket of major currencies at 98.174.
-It rose 0.6 percent on Tuesday to a peak of 98.292, its highest since Dec.
-9. Against the euro it was flat at $1.0936, having also hit its highest in a week.
+The dollar eased 0.1 percent versus a basket of major currencies to 98.075.
+On Tuesday, the dollar index rose 0.6 percent and touched a peak of 98.292, its highest level since Dec.
+9.

-“There was the feeling at one point yesterday that some people were loading up on dollar longs again,” said a dealer with one bank in London.
-“It doesn’t feel like there is much chance (Fed chief Janet) Yellen could be more dovish than the market pricing suggests.”

 Against the yen, the greenback inched up 0.1 percent to 121.71 yen.